ducakar/openzone/README.md

 Cleans up temporary, intermediate and backup files from a game source data directory.

-### `gen-manifest.sh` ###

-Writes `share/openzone/manifest.json` file that contains list of game packeges together with their timestamps.
-Needed by NaCl to update cached game packages.

 ### `gettext-internal.sh <data_dir>` ###

 Extracts internal strings for localisation from OpenZone source code and appends them to